kubrickfr/avsc-wiki/API.md

 + `request`
 + `response`

-Emitted when the server responds to a handshake.
+Emitted right before the server sends a handshake response.

 ##### Event `'eot'`

-End of transmission event, emitted after the client is destroyed and there are no more pending requests.
+End of transmission event, emitted after the channel is destroyed and there are no more pending requests.

 ##### `channel.destroy()`